GLOBAL MARKETS-Shares edge up after BOJ easing, oil down again

 In the bond market, the benchmark 10-year U.S. Treasury note

-Brent is down about 7.5 percent so far this week, though it
+Brent is down almost 8 percent so far this week, though it

 remains up 10 percent over the past three months.